elevati0n/homeMe/README.md

 `category`: **Mandatory**.

-`trending`: **Optional.** Displays article in "Featured" section. <a href='https://revista.mesmerdesign.ca/'>See demo site</a> for how this is displayed.
+`trending`: **Optional.** Displays article in "Featured" section. <a href='https://HomeMe.mesmerdesign.ca/'>See demo site</a> for how this is displayed.

-`topPick`: **Optional.** Displays article in "Featured" section. <a href='https://revista.mesmerdesign.ca/'>See demo site</a> for how this is displayed.
+`topPick`: **Optional.** Displays article in "Featured" section. <a href='https://HomeMe.mesmerdesign.ca/'>See demo site</a> for how this is displayed.

-`popular`: **Optional.** Displays article in "Featured" section. <a href='https://revista.mesmerdesign.ca/'>See demo site</a> for how this is displayed.
+`popular`: **Optional.** Displays article in "Featured" section. <a href='https://HomeMe.mesmerdesign.ca/'>See demo site</a> for how this is displayed.

 ## How to Customize

-In order to turn Revista into your own blog or magazine, you'll have to make some changes.
+In order to turn HomeMe into your own blog or magazine, you'll have to make some changes.
 Let's discuss them here.

 ### 1. Modify `gatsby-config.js` to contain your information, not ours